unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // Specifying maximumSimilarMessages is just to show off options
-  // —those fields are not necessary (or normal) here maximumSimilarMessages='0' // Default is 3 (0 means don't suppress any) />
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='0' // Default is 3 (0 means don’t suppress any) />
 ```